ariadng/openapi-ai/README.md

-# OpenAPI AI Agent Tools Generator
+# OpenAPI AI

-Helps your AI agents to connect to, talk to, and consume existing web REST API endpoints built with [OpenAPI standard](https://www.openapis.org/).
+This is a Python library that helps AI agents to connect to, talk to, and consume existing web REST API endpoints built with [OpenAPI standard](https://www.openapis.org/).
+It does so by generating tools at runtime that can be called by LLM-based agents that built with [OpenAI Agents SDK](https://openai.github.io/openai-agents-python/) or [Google ADK](https://google.github.io/adk-docs/).

 ![OpenAPI AI](https://yvkbpmmzjmfqjxusmyop.supabase.co/storage/v1/object/public/github//openapi_ai.png)